weiyuanzhu/TcpSocketTest/README.md

 ##2014-01-17

 - Basic socket connection has been setup.
-- Can get overall status from panel.
+- Can get overall faulty from panel.